 Students may be referred for services by teachers or parents.
-At the secondary level, students may also refer themselves by contacting either their school counselor or principal.
+At the secondary level, students may also refer themselves by contacting either their school counselor.

 - 1. Upon receiving a referral form, the principal or designee will notify the student's parent/guardian and request any information for inclusion on the form.
 If the referral is initiated by the parent, the counselor will request that the student's classroom teacher (and other teachers if applicable) add school-related information to the referral form. - 2.
 Counselors will collect other evidence of high-performance capability.
 This evidence may include but is not limited to: district or statewide test scores, (\\local norm referenced test scores will be used for inclusionary purposes only; student whose performance in class work exceeds their standardized test scores will not be excluded from opportunities) classroom observation, classwork and portfolios, and audio or video evidence of performance in the arts.
 Multiple measures will be used to identify students and no single measure will be used to exclude students from G/T opportunities. - 3.
 After evidence is collected, counselors may interview prospective student.
 This interview will be used to further understand the student's interests, learning style, and willingness to be challenged. - 4.
 The BCT will meet using the BCT meeting format to determine the Intervention Plan.
 Principals will designate a person to contact parents to inform them of their child will be receiving G/T services.
 All records related to the intervention plan will be maintained by the principal or designee.
 The principal or designee will add a note in the student information system to indicate the student is identified as a G/T student.
-Since giftedness is a fluid and dynamic trait, students may at times be best served within their regular classroom and at times via pullout or accelerated opportunities. - 5.
-Based on the intervention plan, the team will evaluate the effectiveness of current interventions through progress monitoring at regular intervals.
-Follow-up with parents will be communicated as necessary. - 6.
-Steps four and five of this decision process are repeated until the student is at a level that precipitates a change in intervention.
+Since giftedness is a fluid and dynamic trait, students may at times be best served within their regular classroom and at times via pullout or accelerated opportunities.
+The BCT will use the following decision rules as a guide in decision making: